Forlornicus/ForlornWare/README.md

 ForlornWare is a clean and lightweight executor base made for Roblox.
 It is designed to be reliable, minimal, and easy to extend.

-# THIS IS MADE FOR EDUCATIONAL PURPOSES ONLY!
-# I AM NOT LIABLE FOR ANY DAMAGES CAUSED BY THIS EDUCATIONAL CHEAT!

 ## Features

 - Full Luau execution